|

 Sketches, schematics, diagrams are handwritten and original.
 Draw and adapt our materials from digsys, other webs or from books.

 Academic integrity at the UPC is always considered.
-Two o more students cannot have the same pictures or materials; all work in progress is individual.
-Group work is always encouraged for discussion purposes and clarifying ideas.
-CSD includes three cooperative group post-lab assignments: PLA3, PLA7 and PLA11, and indications will be given on how to solve them to promote individual accountability.
+Two o more students cannot have the same pictures or materials because each one generates their own classnotes.
+Group work is always encouraged for discussion purposes and clarifying ideas; all CSD post-lab assignments, exceptuating PLA1 are solved in cooperative groups.

 Printed results from EDA tools are discussed using pens and handwritten explanations in paper or electronic ink in tablets.
 A printed schematic or printed computer results without annotations has no value and is not marked.